theSoviet1984/mini-birds-mongojs/README.md

 ## Step 4: Test it

-Test your application by running one of the following:
+Start your application by running:

 ```
 node server.js
-nodemon server.js
-supervisor server.js
 ```

 Test each of your endpoints in Postman with the following URLs: